Apollo Strategic Growth Capital II (APGB) Shares Up Despite Recent Market Volatility

 APGB’s Market Performance

-APGB stock saw an increase of 0.39% in the past week, with a monthly gain of 0.94% and a quarterly increase of 1.90%.
-The volatility ratio for the week is 0.20%, and the volatility levels for the last 30 days are 0.22% for Apollo Strategic Growth Capital II (APGB).
-The simple moving average for the last 20 days is 0.59% for APGB stock, with a simple moving average of 2.72% for the last 200 days.
+APGB’s stock has seen a 0.00% decrease for the week, with a 0.59% rise in the past month and a 1.59% gain in the past quarter.
+The volatility ratio for the week is 0.18%, and the volatility levels for the past 30 days are at 0.24% for Apollo Strategic Growth Capital II The simple moving average for the last 20 days is 0.35% for APGB stock, with a simple moving average of 2.54% for the last 200 days.

-After a stumble in the market that brought APGB to its low price for the period of the last 52 weeks, the company was able to rebound, for now settling with 0.10% of gains for the given period.
+After a stumble in the market that brought APGB to its low price for the period of the last 52 weeks, the company was unable to rebound, for now settling with -0.20% of loss for the given period.

-During the last 5 trading sessions, APGB rose by +0.39%, which changed the moving average for the period of 200-days by +4.40% in comparison to the 20-day moving average, which settled at $10.15.
-In addition, Apollo Strategic Growth Capital II saw 1.90% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, APGB remain unchanged, which changed the moving average for the period of 200-days by +4.40% in comparison to the 20-day moving average, which settled at $10.17.
+In addition, Apollo Strategic Growth Capital II saw 1.80% in overturn over a single year, with a tendency to cut further gains.

 Stock Fundamentals for APGB